orstavik/JoiComponents/book/chapter7_style/styleCallback/4_HowTo3_CssVariables.md

 # HowTo: CSS variables

-CSS variables is currently the only native vehicle to pass CSS properties into a web component.
+Currently, the only native vehicle to pass CSS properties into a web component is CSS variables.
-In theory, CSS variables enable us to expose the *entire* style of a shadowDOM to its surrounding:
+In principle, CSS variables enable us to expose the style of the *entire* shadowDOM to its surrounding.
-If the developer of a web component explicitly marks all the CSS properties of all its shadowDOM elements as either a CSS variable or a default value, the entire body of a web component's shadowDOM can be selectively controlled from the outside.
+If a web component explicitly marks all the CSS properties of all its shadowDOM elements as CSS variables (with default values), then the style of a web component's entire shadowDOM can be set from the outside.

 ## What does CSS variables look like?

-CSS variables are defined as regular CSS properties, except that their name must begin with a double dash `--variable-name`.
+CSS variables are defined as regular CSS properties whose names *must* begin with double dashes:
+`--css-variable-name: stringValue`.
 These CSS variables can then be used inside a CSS `var(--variable-name, defaultValue)` expression.

 ```html
 <style>